encukou/freezeyt/README.md

 If the default MIME type isn't explicitly configured in YAML configuration, then the `freezeyt` uses value `application/octet-stream`.

+The default mimetype cannot be specified on the CLI.

 #### Recognizing file types from extensions